The emperor’s favourite horse was shod with gold. It had a golden shoe

 Is not that written in the Koran?”
 Then he translated the beetle’s

-name into Latin, and enlarged upon the creature’s nature and history.
+name into Latin, and spoke about the creature’s nature and history.

 The second person, an older scholar, voted for carrying him home.
 He

 said they wanted just such good specimens; and this seemed an uncivil

 speech to our beetle, and as a result he flew suddenly out of the

 speaker’s hand.
 As he had now dry wings, he flew a manageable distance,

 and reached a hot-bed, where a sash of the glass roof was partly open,

 so he quietly slipped in and buried himself in the warm earth.

 “Very comfortable it is here,” said he.